General Guide for Promotion

 Book your event headquarters and arrange for your timekeepers (and a handicapper if appropriate).

-Ensure that if the event has been identified for Internet Entry (IE designation in handbook) that your nominated bank details have been provided to the National Secretary, so that monies received from the entries received through the system can be forwarded to the appropriate bank account.
-An Internet User Guide for Event Organisers is emailed out by the National Secretary to each event Secretary.
-A copy is also available from the Cycling Time Trial’s website.
+Ensure that if the event has been identified for Internet Entry (IE designation in handbook) that your nominated bank details have either been added to your organiser profile on the CTT website or been provided to the National Secretary (Competitions & Development), so that monies received from the entries received through the system can be forwarded to the appropriate bank account.
+A copy of the Internet User Guide is available from the Cycling Time Trials’ website.

 EIGHT WEEKS BEFORE THE EVENT